The page has been translated by Gen AI.

 LLM EndpointLLM Endpoint information

-Control Plane SettingsCheck assigned Kubernetes control plane (Control Plane) version and access permission scope
+Control area configurationCheck the assigned Kubernetes control plane (Control Plane) version and allowed access scope

-• If there is a Kubernetes version of the control plane that can be upgraded, click the Edit icon to perform a Cluster Version Upgrade.
-See Cluster Version Upgrade for details.
+• If a Kubernetes version of the control plane that can be upgraded is available, click the Edit icon to perform a cluster version upgrade.
+See Cluster Version Upgrade for details

-• Click the Edit icon of the private endpoint access control to modify usage and allowed resources.
+• Click the Edit icon of the private endpoint access resource to modify the allowed resources

-• Click the Edit icon of the public endpoint access/control to modify usage and allowed IP range.
+• Click the Edit icon of the public endpoint to modify its usage status and allowed IP range

-• Click the Edit icon of ServiceWatch log collection to change usage.
-When log collection is enabled, view the cluster control plane’s Audit/Event logs in ServiceWatch > Log Group.
+• Click the Edit icon of ServiceWatch log collection to toggle its usage.
+When log collection is enabled, view the cluster control plane’s Audit/Event logs in ServiceWatch > Log Groups

-• Click the Edit icon of Cloud Monitoring log collection to change usage.
-When log collection is enabled, view the cluster control plane’s Audit/Event logs in Cloud Monitoring > Log Analysis.
+• Click the Edit icon of Cloud Monitoring log collection to toggle its usage.
+When log collection is enabled, view the cluster control plane’s Audit/Event logs in Cloud Monitoring > Log Analysis

-Network SettingsView VPC, Subnet, and Security Group information set when creating a Kubernetes Engine cluster
+Network SettingsView the VPC, Subnet, and Security Group information configured when creating a Kubernetes Engine cluster

 • Click each setting to view detailed information on the detail page

-• If a Security Group change is needed, click the Edit icon to configure
+• If you need to change the Security Group, click the Edit icon to configure

-• Managed Security Group is an item provided by the system and is generated automatically
+• Managed Security Groups are automatically created items provided by the system

 Reference

-• The version of Kubernetes Engine is denoted in the order [major].[minor].[patch], and you can upgrade only one minor version at a time.
+• The version of Kubernetes Engine is expressed as [major].[minor].[patch], and you can upgrade only one minor version at a time.

 Node Pool

-You can view cluster node pool information and add, modify, or delete.
-For detailed information on using node pools, refer to Managing Nodes.
+You can view, add, modify, or delete cluster node pool information.
+For detailed information on using node pools, refer to 노드 관리하기.

 CategoryDetailed description

-• Click the node pool name to go to the detail page and view detailed information
+• Click the node pool name to go to the details page and view detailed information

-• Node pool upgrade: Node pool version upgrade
+• Node Pool Upgrade: upgrade node pool version

 Reference

-If a red exclamation mark icon appears on the version of the node pool information, the server OS of that node pool is not supported in newer versions of Kubernetes.
-To ensure stable service, the node pool server OS must be upgraded.
+If a red exclamation‑mark icon appears on the node pool version, the node pool’s server OS is not supported in newer Kubernetes versions.
+The node pool server OS must be upgraded to ensure stable service.

 • To upgrade the node pool version, delete the existing node pool and then create a new node pool with a higher server OS version.